 Grant Clemency to Adam Clausen - 213 Years Mandatory Minimum Without Parole For Robbery

-Nearly 17 years ago, my fiance Adam Clausen was sentenced to die in prison, for a string of 9 robberies where no one was seriously injured.
-Back then, he was just a young, homeless addict who acted primarily out of desperation.
-Never did he realize that carrying stolen money across state lines and possessing a firearm could subject him to such extreme federal mandatory minimum sentencing laws.
-Had he been charged in the state, Adam would have likely received 10 to 15 years and already been released from prison.
-Instead he received 213 YEARS and will inevitably die in there unless he's granted some relief.
+Nearly 18 years ago, my fiance Adam Clausen was sentenced to DIE IN PRISON for a string of robberies he committed over the course of just two and half weeks where no one was injured.
+He was only 24 years old at the time, extremely immature, and addicted to both drugs and alcohol.
+Having just completed a 90 day parole violation in the county jail for drug use, he was released back on to the street without a job, a car, a phone or home to return to.
+He never thought that carrying stolen money across state lines and possessing firearm would subject him to such extreme federal mandatory minimum sentencing laws.
+Had he been charged in the state, Adam would have likely received 8 to 10 years and would have been released from prison over a decade ago.
+Instead, he received 213 YEARS and will inevitably die in there unless he's granted relief.

 Having a loved one serving such a long sentence has added an exorbitant amount of emotional and financial stress on our family.
 He is not the only one "doing time."
 We have suffered for nearly two decades and are beseeching compassion and mercy.
 I would hope the fact that we have stood by Adam's side, in spite of the hardships his sentence has caused our family, is proof alone of Adam's remorse, repentance and his sterling character.